Is customer focus overrated? 14 Jan 2011

 Nordstrom, a US department store chain, consistently ranks at the top in terms of customer satisfaction surveys.
 Shopping is made to be a rewarding experience.
 Nordstrom’s personnel is carefully selected and trained to help customers along the path of finding what they want or need and, in the process, identify and present new products they never knew they needed.
 Invariably, customers often leave a Nordstrom store with more than what they had planned on buying.
 The level of Nordstrom’s customer engagement is in line with the retailer’s sales strategy.

-For the balance of the article, please click here.
+For the rest of the article, please click here.

 Are you drowning in customer data?

 Find out what drives us and how our passion for designing, enabling and scaling outstanding services delivers what your customers really want.